 ”Combating climate change calls for both sustainable fuels and capturing the carbon already present in the atmosphere.
 Q Power’s technology has vast potential to transform carbon dioxide from different industrial processes into sustainable fuels.
 We consider the concept very interesting from the point of view of converting the carbon dioxide flows from our own oil and biorefineries as well as other industry into sustainable fuels”, says Patrick Pitkänen, Director of Biorefining Business Development at St1.

 St1 is building a new renewable diesel plant at its oil refinery in Gothenburg.
-The biorefinery will have an annual capacity of 200,000 tons of renewable diesel production and is expected to start production in 2022.
+The biorefinery will have an annual capacity of 200,000 tons of renewable diesel production and is expected to commence its operations in 2023.
 The combined value of related investments will be in the order of EUR 200 million.
 The design brings flexibility to the process allowing a wide range of feedstocks to be used.
 The unit can meet the current and future specifications for renewable fuels to be produced, such as HVO diesel, jet fuel, and naphtha.
 The produced renewable fuels will have significantly lower CO2 emissions compared to traditional fossil fuels.
-Preparations for the procurement of feedstock for the plant and related negotiations with various partners started already in 2019.
+Preparations for the procurement of feedstock for the plant and related negotiations with various partners are ongoing.

-As the first step, the construction work of the new hydrogen unit in Gothenburg was finalized at the end of 2019 and the unit will be commissioned at the end of Q1 2020.
+As the first step, the construction work of the new hydrogen unit in Gothenburg was finalized at the end of 2019 and the unit was successfully commissioned in 2020.
+In addition, the civil construction work at the Green Process Unit started at the St1 refinery last year, along with the erection of new storage tanks related to the project.

 Searching for potential waste-based feedstock for biorefining